太极 Taiji Fishing Village, Dali, Yunnan

 The increasing importance of the salt economy promoted the evolution and the development of Nuodeng.

 Nuodeng is surrounded by mountains, with the lowest point of the village at 1900 meters above sea level, and the highest at 2300 meters.

 The architecture of the buildings in the old fishing village is peculiar.
-Doors, windows, wooden beams, columns, walls are carved with elegant patterns or painted in traditional style.
-Some people still retain furnitures from the Ming and Qing Dynasty.
-In the village there many buddhist and Yuhuangge Taoist buildings and temples.
+Doors, windows, wooden beams, columns, and walls are carved with elegant patterns or painted in traditional style.
+Some people still retain furniture from the Ming and Qing Dynasties.
+In the village there are many Buddhist and Yuhuangge Taoist buildings and temples.

 Images of Taiji Fishing Village

 Topic: amazing places to visit in China,amazing places to travel to,amazing places to visit,amazing places to visit in the world,amazing places to go